jeffreyadams/atlasofliegroups-docs/_sources/help_git.rst.txt

 Other helpful commands
 -----------------------

 Again, after you have done `git clone`, most of these commands operate locally.
-Use you terminal to navigate into "atlasofliegroups" directory.
+Use you terminal to navigate into the "atlasofliegroups" directory.

 To show the status of your local repository, compared to the remote one, do::